ericrosenberg1/aircraft-tracker-bot/README.md

-# 747 Flight Tracker Bot
+# Aircraft Flight Tracker Bot

-## What is the 747 Flight Tracker Bot?
+## What is the Aicraft Flight Tracker Bot?

-The 747 Flight Tracker Bot is a Python application designed to monitor and post updates about Boeing 747 flights worldwide.
+The Aircraft Tracker Bot is a Python application first designed to monitor and post updates about Boeing 747 flights worldwide.
 Utilizing data from the OpenSky Network's public API, this bot identifies when a Boeing 747 takes off or lands and shares this information on various social media platforms.
 Ideal for aviation enthusiasts, the tool aims to provide timely and interesting flight updates to its audience.

-## Who created the 747 Flight Tracker Bot?
+## Who created the Aircraft Tracker Bot?

-This project was developed by Eric Rosenberg, an aviation enthusiast and software developer passionate about combining technology with aviation to create engaging and informative tools for the aviation community.
+This project was developed by Eric Rosenberg, on Github as @ericrosenberg1, an aviation enthusiast and software developer passionate about combining technology with aviation to create engaging and informative tools for the aviation community.

 ## What's the purpose of the project?

-The purpose of the 747 Flight Tracker Bot is to serve the aviation enthusiast community by providing real-time updates on Boeing 747 flights.
+The initial purpose of the 747 Flight Tracker Bot is to serve the aviation enthusiast community by providing real-time updates on Boeing 747 flights.
 Whether for educational purposes, tracking specific flights, or simply for the love of aviation, this bot aims to deliver relevant and interesting content to its users.
+Based on community contributions, it can expand to cover other aircraft and data.

 In addition to its primary function, the project also demonstrates the practical application of Python programming, API integration, and social media automation.
 It serves as a valuable tool for those looking to explore these areas further.